Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II

 Access to $\Re F_2$ and $\Re F_3$ can be gained provided that polarized electron beams are available for the process $e^+ e^- \to \tau^+ \tau^-$, reconstructing $\tau^\pm$ via semileptonic decays into a hadron $h^\pm$.
 Following the notation of Ref.~\cite{Gogniat:2025eom}, the required asymmetries are $A_T^\pm$, $A_L^\pm$, and $A_{N,F_3}^\pm$, from which $\Re F_{2,3}$ can be inferred via

 where we have defined the kinematic variables

 and $\alpha_\pm$ denotes the polarization analyzer of the hadronic state.
 Referring to Ref.~\cite{Gogniat:2025eom} for explicit expressions, $A_T^\pm$, $A_L^\pm$, and $A_{N,F_3}^\pm$ are then defined via asymmetries involving the scattering angle, the decay angles of $\tau^\pm\to h^\pm\nu_\tau$, and the polarization of the incoming electron.
 The identifications in Eq.~\eqref{eq:F2F3eff_anomalies} hold true when considering form-factor-type diagrams, i.e., assuming that more complicated radiative corrections have been removed in the analysis, see Ref.~\cite{Gogniat:2025eom}.
-In this way, a measurement of $\Re F_2^\text{eff}$ and $\Re F_3^\text{eff}$ along these lines provides access to the sought interference terms, and for heavy NP it follows
+In this way, a measurement of $\Re F_2^\text{eff}$ and $\Re F_3^\text{eff}$ along these lines provides access to the sought interference terms, and for heavy NP it follows\footnote{$\Re F_3^\text{eff}$ and $\Im F_3^\text{eff}$, defined in Eq.~\eqref{ImF3eff}, do not possess definite $CP$-transformation properties and hence do receive a small contribution from $\gamma$--$Z$ interference in the SM, which can either be subtracted or removed by an average of the $h^\pm$ results~\cite{Bernabeu:2004ww,Bernabeu:2006wf}.}

-While $\Re F_{2,3}$ both require electron polarization, $\Im F_2$ can be measured also in the absence of polarized electron beams.
+While, in the asymmetry-based approach, $\Re F_{2,3}$ both require electron polarization, $\Im F_2$ can be measured also in the absence of polarized electron beams.
 Indeed, it is sufficient to construct the following effective quantity,

-where the normal asymmetry $A_N^\pm$ only requires access to the polarization of the $\tau$ decay products and the scattering angle.
+where the normal asymmetry $A_N^\pm$ only requires access to the polarization of the $\tau$ decay products and the scattering angle, see Ref.~\cite{Gogniat:2025eom} for more details.
+Similarly, one can construct an asymmetry that projects out the imaginary part of $F_3$, by means of